ZexiLi2/2games/README.md

-This is an Android Studio project made with Java and Views 🔥 You can play 'Memory' 🧠  and 'TicTacToe' ⭕️❌
+This is an Android Studio project made with Java and Views 🔥. \n You can play 'Memory' 🧠  and 'TicTacToe' ⭕️❌